AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-keyboard-accessibility.md

 An end user can navigate between viewer user interface elements using **[!UICONTROL Tab]** and **[!UICONTROL Shift+Tab]** keystrokes.
 Using **[!UICONTROL Tab]** advances input focus to the next user interface element in the tabbing order; using **[!UICONTROL Shift+Tab]** brings input focus back to the previous user interface element.
 The focus traversal follows the natural user interface element location on the screen and moves in a left-to-right, then top-to-bottom order.

-Depending on the operating system and web browser settings, the user interface element that has input focus may receive a visual focus indication.
+Depending on the operating system and web browser settings, the user interface element that has input focus receives a visual focus indication.
 For example, the visual indicator can be a thin border rendered around the user interface element.

 It is possible to disable or customize such focus highlight in the viewer CSS.
-In the table of contents of this Help system, under a specific viewer name (for example, Basic Zoom or Interactive Video), click **Customizing*name of viewer*** > **Focus highlight**.
+In the table of contents of this Help system, under a specific viewer name (for example, Basic Zoom or Interactive Video), click **Customizing *name of viewer*** > **Focus highlight**.

 Keystrokes supported by individual viewer user interface elements are-in most cases-obvious and easy to discover.